FREE PHONE CONSULTATIONS

 The second requirement a veteran must possess in order to qualify for disability compensation is evidence that the disease or injury is related to active military service.
-In a legal context, this requirement may be referred to as an in-service precipitating disease, injury, or event.
+In a legal context, this requirement is referred to as an in-service precipitating disease, injury, or event.
 By means of evidence, you must be able to prove the legal standard of “at least as likely as not” that your disease or injury occurred or was aggravated while you were actively serving.
-That means the evidence must demonstrate that there is at least a 50% chance the disease or injury occurred or was aggravated during service.
+That means the evidence must demonstrate that there is at least a 50% chance the disease or injury occurred or was aggravated during or by service.

 The last requirement a disabled veteran must possess is the existence of a connection between the disabling disease or injury and the in-service precipitating disease, injury, or event.
 In a legal context this connection is commonly referred to as the nexus requirement for service connection.
-With the assistance of your Colorado veterans disability lawyer it must be demonstrated that a nexus exists between your disability and active military service.
-This requirement is essential, as failure to show the connection to service is the most common reason disability claims are denied.
+With the assistance of your Colorado veterans disability lawyer, it must be demonstrated that a nexus exists between your disability and active military service.
+This requirement is essential, as failure to show the connection to service is the most common reason VA disability claims are denied.

 Mr. Rada works on a contingency fee basis.
 There are no up-front fees in order to obtain his representation and payment is only required if a successful resolution is reached in your appeal.
 The fee is a reasonable percentage of your back pay award, and does not impact your future benefits.

 As your Colorado veterans disability lawyer from Gregory M. Rada, Attorney at Law may offer, did you know that almost half a million VA disability claims are currently waiting in line to be decided?
 Of course, it’s a major issue to have to wait that long to get compensation, when most veterans need it much sooner, but it’s another problem entirely to be wrongfully denied.
 By understanding what the reasons could be behind your claim denial, you can prevent being denied your right to receive veteran disability benefits.